-4.1.
-PET-CT Site Accreditation Process
+5.1 PET-CT Site Accreditation Process

 Before a PET centre can participate in the ANIMATE trial it must undergo the formal PET site accreditation process.
 Further details and written procedures for the site accreditation process will be provided by the UK PET Core Lab based at St Thomas' Hospital, London.
 Sites should contact the UK PET Core Lab (pet-trials@kcl.ac.uk) at an early stage to determine the requirements for the accreditation procedure.
+The ceCT scans can be acquired using the PET-CT system or by performing a separate diagnostic CT on a stand-alone CT scanner.
+There are no specific accreditation requirements for the scanners used for ceCT however the scanner should be subject to routine QC testing and maintenance as specified by the local medical physics expert.